andreasabel/inCode/entry/shuffling-things-up.md

     deal with increment 7
     deal into new stack
     deal into new stack
+    ... etc

 After performing all of the many operations, the question then asks about the card at a given position (the 2019th card in the deck).

-Part 2, which you might not be able to see if you haven't submitted an answer yet, involves the same process with a deck of 119315717514047 cards, and repeating the entire shuffling sequence 101741582076661 times.
+Part 2, which you might not be able to see if you haven't submitted an answer yet for Part 1, involves the same process with a deck of 119315717514047 cards, and repeating the entire shuffling sequence 101741582076661 times.
 It then asks you to find the card that ends up at index 2020.

 In this problem, it seems we have a list of "shuffles" that we want to run on a deck of cards.
-However, let's think about this in a more data-driven approach: instead of thinking about successive shufflings of cards, let's imagine taking a list of shuffles operation and combining them into one big shuffle operation.
+However, let's think about this in a more data-driven approach: instead of thinking about successive shufflings of cards, let's imagine the specification of a "shuffle" itself as our main data, and how we can combine shuffle operations together into new shuffle operations.

 We are looking for "take shuffle A and shuffle B, and return a new shuffle that represents doing B, then A".
 This is "shuffle composition", or "permutation